tosu-dev/tosu-dev/README.md

 ## Hobbies 🎊
 - IT and programming of course
 - Sports like volleyball and handball
-- Playing and making video games (there is a lot, so I won't make a entire list)
+- Playing and making video games (there are a lot, so I won't make a entire list)
 - Animes and mangas
 - Penspinning and balisong flipping